RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Iterative System Design

 \subsection{The \system{} System}

-The final \system{} architecture (Figure~\ref{fig:teaser}-B) requires only minimal developer annotation during scene creation (\cref{sssec:SceneConstruction}) and integrates several components to support natural language interaction.
+The final \system{} architecture (\cref{fig:teaser}-B) requires only minimal developer annotation during scene creation (\cref{sssec:SceneConstruction}) and integrates several components to support natural language interaction.
 At runtime, the system self-voices user input (\cref{sssec:TTS}), retrieves an accessibility-augmented semantic scene graph (SSG) from the environment (\cref{sssec:DynamicInformationRetrieval}), and constructs prompts that combine user queries with accessibility and error-prevention instructions (\cref{sssec:PromptConstructor}).
 These prompts are executed through the GROMIT runtime generation system~\cite{jennings_whats_2024}, which generates Unity code to implement requested modifications and returns a textual response.
-This response is announced to the user through text-to-speech, completing the interaction loop.
-The full system implementation is open sourced: [link omitted for review].
+This response is announced to the user through text-to-speech, completing the interaction loop. {The full system implementation is open-sourced and can be accessed here: \url{https://github.com/SoundabilityLab/RAVEN}.}